RedBlight/RandomSoru/README.md

 Here is an example of a generated question:
 ![Alt text](img/ss3.png "PHP")

-Here is a generated question from another topic, :
+Here is a generated question from another topic:
 ![Alt text](img/ss4.png "PHP")

 And more and more generated variants of the same question template: